crownstone/bluenet/docs/protocol/PROTOCOL.md

 When connected, the following services are available.

-The `A`, `M`, and `B` columns indicate which users can use these characteristics if encryption is enabled.
+The `A`, `M`, `B`, `S`, and `U` columns indicate which users can use these characteristics if encryption is enabled.
 The access can be further restricted per packet.

 - A: Admin
 - M: Member
 - B: Basic
+- S: Setup
+- U: Unencrypted

 The following services are available (depending on state and config):
 - [Crownstone service](#crownstone-service).
 Contains all you need: control, config and state.